 The information provided by the NRF to the NWDAF with the Nnrf_NFDiscovery_Request and the Nnrf_NFManagement_NFStatusNotify service operations are the NF Profiles and the NF services as defined in TS 23.502 [3] clause 5.2.7.
 Such information can be used to set-up and maintain a consistent network map for data collection and also, depending on use cases, to perform analytics (e.g. NF load analytics as defined in clause 6.5).

+In case of NWDAF needs to keep a consistent network map for data collection from AMFs and SMFs associated with a list of TAs, the subscription to NFStatusSubscribe for such type of NFs may include the list of TAs target.